spree/spree/guides/content/developer/source/navigating.md

 gem 'spree_auth_devise', :github => 'spree/spree', :branch => '1-3-stable'```

 !!!
 While the best efforts of the Spree team are made to keep stable branches stable, there has been situations in the past where changes required for a net-positive result over the entire community have affected some applications or extensions.
-If a stable branch does break your application or an extension, please report those breakages on the appropriate GitHub page.
+If a change to a stable branch does break your application or an extension, please report those breakages on the appropriate GitHub page.
 !!!

 ### Creating Extensions